interTwin-eu/itwinai/tutorials/distributed-ml/tf-tutorial-0-basics/README.md

 # Creates a Python venv called envAItf_hdfml
 make tf-gpu-jsc
 ```
-Please note this is still to be added to the make file in the root.
-Contact RS in the meantime for environment source file.

 If you want to distribute the code in `train.py`, run from terminal: